 Ait Benhaddou - Essaouira.
 Today’s drive offers panoramic views as we traverse the high Atlas Mountains on our way to Essaouira.
 A colourful old city and fishing village is located within 15th century Portuguese fortifications.
 Just outside the town great beaches and an Atlantic surf beckon.

 Relax on the beach or alternatively explore the UNESCO-listed medina with its various souks and woodcarving workshops.
 Any city gate leads to the Medina, so you’re unlikely to get lost.
 The beach is in front of the Medina and there are plenty of cafés with terraces, both ideal for relaxing for a few hours.
 Blue doors and window frames abound as do the artists shops – buy a carpet or Thuya wood carving or sit on the beach sipping a mint tea as the sun sets, an antidote to the bustle of the Imperial Cities.
-During our time here there’s the option to take part in horse trekking or quad biking.
+During our time here there’s the option to take part in horse trekking or quad biking or a cooking class.

 Overnight: Essaouira | Breakfast x 2